A terrific way to foster connection and safety, belonging, and mattering in your culture is for the CEO to have lunch with small groups of…

 For employees who decide to power through, absenteeism and low morale can become rampant.
-Some employees may physically show up to work, but their mind remains preoccupied with holiday shopping or personal finance issues.
+Some employees may physically show up to work, but their mind remains preoccupied with holiday shopping or related personal issues.
 In addition, the stress of meeting end-of-year sales or performance goals may cause some employees to buckle and burn out under pressure.

 One great way to instill a holiday season mood boost is to host a daytime off-site event where employees are treated to a nice meal and a fun activity.
 For non-desk or dispersed workforces in which many employees don’t get to directly interface with their colleagues every day, throwing an event where employees can socialize in a more laid-back context helps build trust and camaraderie throughout your company.

 A great example of how this incentive worked for a dispersed workforce is LessAccounting.com, an accounting software provider.
-To help bring together employees in six different time zones, the executive staff throws a party at a time where all their employees can meet over Skype.
+To help bring together employees in six different time zones, the executive staff throws a party at a time where all their employees can meet in a video chat.
 They shop online together to buy each team member a gift while enjoying food and refreshments.
 Co-founder Allan Branch told Entrepreneur.com, “We have no water cooler.
 It is really easy to have a whole bunch of strangers who do not interact at all.”
 With this remote event approach, the gifting activity is gamified so that each gift recipient has to put their microphone on mute when the team is discussing what gift they should get for them.

 At the start of the holiday season, make it known that those who display exemplary levels of fortitude and leadership during the difficult winter months have the potential to be rewarded with bonus days off, redeemable in the Spring once things slow down.